OneGov/onegov-cloud/src/onegov.election_day/docs/format_vote_it.md

 - `counted = false`
 - the municipality is not included in the results

-If the status is
+Se lo stato è
-- `interim`, the whole vote is considered not yet completed
+- `interim`, l’intera elezione non è ancora stata completata
-- `final`, the whole vote is considered completed
+- `final`, l’intera elezione è stata completata
-- `unknown`, the whole vote is considered completed, if all (expected) municipalities are counted
+- `unknown`, the whole election is considered completed, if all (expected) municipalities are counted

 #### Modello